-- 11.2.7.1 Service in The Scout Association is recognised by the Chief Scout's Length of Service Award at 5, 10, 15, 20, 25, 30, 40, 50, 60 and 70 year intervals.
-A certificate and either a cloth emblem or brooch with a white knot and corresponding green number is available to all members of The Scout Association as determined by the Chapter 16 Roles Table in POR. - 11.2.7.2 Qualifying service for the above awards need not be continuous. - 11.2.7.3 Any service given while holding an adult appointment whilst a member of The Scout Association counts towards service.
+- Service in The Scout Association is recognised by the Chief Scout's Length of Service Award at 5, 10, 15, 20, 25, 30, 40, 50, 60 and 70 year intervals.
+A certificate and either a cloth emblem or brooch with a white knot and corresponding green number is available to all members of The Scout Association as determined by the Chapter 16 Roles Table. - 11.2.7.2 Qualifying service for the above awards need not be continuous. - 11.2.7.3 Any service given while holding an adult appointment whilst a member of The Scout Association counts towards service.
 This does not cover service whilst in a youth role such as Scout Network.
-However, if a qualifying adult appointment was held concurrently, that service would count.

-11.2.7.4 Overseas service with another Scout Association does not count towards service.
-However, active service whilst part of British Scouting Overseas or the Branches is recognised.
+However, if a qualifying adult appointment was held concurrently, that service would count. - 11.2.7.4 Overseas service with another Scout Association does not count towards service.
+However, active service whilst part of British Scouting Overseas or the Branches is recognised. - 11.2.7.5 These items are dispatched by the Scout Awards Team to the person with the Awards Certificate Recipient role for presentation locally. - 11.2.7.6 Replacement award items can be purchased from Scout Stores.